 Are there advantages to Palladium-103 over other isotopes?

-What are the long-term results for brachytherapy?
+What are the possible side effects of brachytherapy?

 The two major side effects of any aggressive prostate cancer treatment are the risk of erectile dysfunction ED and incontinence.
 With Palladium-103 seed implants, erectile dysfunction occurs in about 15-20% of cases; incontinence is virtually unheard of following Palladium implants.
 In addition, 85-90% of those 15-20% of patients who experience erectile dysfunction are able to regain sexual function using erectile aids such as Viagra, Levitra, and Cialis.
 After brachytherapy there is typically a diminished ejaculate, whereas after radical surgery, there is no ejaculate.